scruplelesswizard/split-tests/README.md

       - run: 'echo "This runner will execute the following tests: ${{ steps.split-tests.outputs.test-suite }}"'
 ```

-The full example workflow can be found at [.github/workflows/example.yaml](.github/workflows/example.yaml)
+The complete workflow can be found at [.github/workflows/example.yaml](.github/workflows/example.yaml)

+## Dependencies

+This action uses [leonid-shevtsov/split_tests](https://github.com/leonid-shevtsov/split_tests) under-the-hood to accomplish the test splitting